RajatRawat-creator/Reference-Based-DistillationDetection/README.md

 # Distillation Detection via Reference-Normalized Loss MIA

-This repository is the **minimal release** of the code used in our paper on detecting whether a student LLM was distilled from a given teacher (e.g.
+This repository is a release of the code used in our paper on detecting whether a student LLM was distilled from a given teacher (e.g.
 DeepSeek R1, GPT-OSS-120B, Gemma-3-27B-it, Llama-3.3-70B-Instruct, Qwen-3-8B,
 etc.).